 We could get very sophisticated and look at those quadratic factors too; useful for those studying the Level 2 Further Mathematics Qualification.

 Can we simplify these algebraic fractions?

-Review algebraic fractions, simplifcation including the difference of two squares and quadratic equations.
-We could of course also talk about functions (including domain and range as these students are also studyling AQA’s Level 2 Further Mathematics)
+Review algebraic fractions, simplification including the difference of two squares and quadratic equations.
+We could of course also talk about functions (including domain and range as these students are also studying AQA’s Level 2 Further Mathematics)

 Can we simplify these simultaneous equations of degree 1 and 2?